 …it’s not just me spouting theories, you’re getting to see Mari put these theories into practice and report back.
 That way you can see if they work (or not!).
 And when there are hiccups (which there inevitably will be) you’ll be able to learn from them and see how I help Mari overcome them.

-Here’s what you’re going to learn in the first episode.
+Here’s what you’re going to learn in this episode.

 - The important questions to ask yourself when launching your photography business